RedaBelourhzal/RedaBelourhzal/README.md

 **Hi 👋 My name is Reda Belourhzal**
 ==================================

-# **Full-Stack Developer**
+# **Backend Developer**

-I'm a Full-Stack Developer, facilitating cutting-edge engineering solutions with a wide range of e-commerce application and technology skills.
-Proven ability to leverage full-stack knowledge and experience to build interactive and user-centered website designs to scale.
-Extensive expertise in large system architecture development and administration, as well as network design and configuration.
+I am a Backend Java Spring Boot Developer, focused on delivering high-performance, scalable server-side solutions for a variety of applications.
+With expertise in Java and the Spring Boot framework, I specialize in building robust APIs, handling data persistence, and ensuring the performance and security of backend systems
 * 🌍  I'm based in Casablanca, Morocco
 * ✉️  You can contact me at [redabelrzal@gmail.com](mailto:redabelrzal@gmail.com)